-Right now in 2017 your best bet for a bracelet style system is the Lively Wearable from GreatCall.
+Right now for 2018 your best bet for a bracelet style system is the Lively Wearable from GreatCall.
 It doesn’t have fall detection when you wear it on your wrist, but it does have other great features.
 If you need fall detection, you have to wear it as a pendant around your neck.

 About Fall Detections Systems:

 Fall detection systems work with a panic button that’s about the size of an egg (but flatter).
 For an illustration, see this image from Medical Guardian: